Family Communication and Conflict Resolution Coaching

 - sort out and identify your role in the conflicts, take responsibility, and identify what changes you need and are willing to make

-Outcomes family members may seek can be different: Family members who choose to do this work typically seek a neutral space to air their grievances, anger, hurt, and perspectives.
+Goals of family members: Family members who choose to do this work typically seek a neutral space to air their grievances, state their angry and hurt feelings, name their boundaries and needs, and express their differing perspectives.
 Some family members may enter the conversations seeking clarity, amends, understanding, acknowledgment, or changed behavior.
 Other members may want to repair issues to deepen their relationships.
-Sometimes, family members agree there isn’t a resolution to a conflict so much as a desire for an agreed-upon plan on how to move forward.
-Sometimes, family members desire a sense of respectful closure because they realize they need to take a break from each other.
-Some family members want to develop healthier ways of communicating with each other.
+Some family members may want to establish agreed-upon healthier ways of communicating and addressing conflict.
+In our first meeting together, each person will have the opportunity to state their goals and hopes for the family coaching.

 I bring a unique perspective and skill set to my family conflict resolution coaching.
 I incorporate my twenty-nine-plus years of counseling and coaching experience, my relationship and positive psychology coaching skills and training, my master’s degree in counseling, and my certification trainings in trauma, stress management, and family mediation.

-Three reasons my family conflict communication process is unique and successful:
+Three reasons my family conflict communication coaching process is unique and successful:

 (1) Intentional individualized preparation with each person on the front end: